 Different cities as a whole have varied costs of living.
 For example, it will be incredibly expensive to construct an apartment building in New York City, but much more affordable to build in Oklahoma City.

-2) Number of Units
+2) Number of Units In Apartment Building

 Earlier, we shared the average cost of apartment buildings per unit.
-It’s simple to conclude that the more units an apartment complex has, the higher the final price will be.
+It’s simple to conclude that the more units an apartment complex have, the higher the final price will be.
 A low-rise apartment building with 18 units will cost much less than a high-rise building with 200 units.

 Every 10 stories or so increases the cost to build because high-rise apartments must be designed to resist potential earthquakes and strong winds.
 While a larger building with more units will always be much more expensive to build, there’s potential for a higher ROI as well.
+Check out our list of 8 modern apartment building designs for more ideas.

 3) Affordable Housing vs. Luxury Apartments